Fashions and fads come and go, but buildings and architecture leave a legacy. Architecture both reflects and shapes the society it serves.

 Responsibly sourced renewable and eco-friendly building materials are being specified with their carbon footprint in mind.

 Modern buildings are incorporating a variety of sustainable features, from solar systems and rainwater harvesting to low-flow taps and drought-resistant landscaping.
 Energy-efficient lighting and advanced products that conserve natural resources are also becoming standard.
-Additionally, resource-efficient and easily replenishable raw materials are replacing limited natural resources like wood, with advanced composite products leading the way.

 Eva-Last’s beautiful bamboo composites combine fast-growing bamboo with recycled plastic.
 Their range of composite decking, cladding, balusters and beams look like timber without contributing to deforestation.
 In addition, their recycled plastic content introduces superior wear characteristics and durability while simultaneously eliminating the mountains of plastic waste polluting our oceans and landfills.